VLAN Trunking Protocol

-VLAN Trunking Protocol (VTP) is a Cisco proprietary protocol that propagates the definition of Virtual Local Area Networks (VLAN) on the whole local area network.
+VLAN Trunking Protocol (Note: Also sometimes referred to as VLAN Trunk Protocol.)
+(VTP) is a Cisco proprietary protocol that propagates the definition of Virtual Local Area Networks (VLAN) on the whole local area network.
 To do this, VTP carries VLAN information to all the switches in a VTP domain.
 VTP advertisements can be sent over 802.1Q, and ISL trunks.
 VTP is available on most of the Cisco Catalyst Family products.
 Using VTP, each Catalyst Family Switch advertises the following on its trunk ports: